-This phase will restore 1,800 feet of critical salmon rearing habitat.
-In this section of the river, the flow has diverted down an adjacent logging road, making it shallow and wide with no pool habitat.
-The diverted river flows through previously harvested areas that are covered with alder and lack large conifers that would someday fall into the stream and provide fish habitat.
-If left alone, the diverted segment of the Sitkoh River will most likely continue to widen and erode the unstable roadbed.
-This will continue to impede fish passage at high and low flow periods, increase the risk of juvenile salmon mortality in the winter, and further degrade habitat downstream.
+This phase restored 1,800 feet of critical salmon rearing habitat.
+In this section of the river, the flow was diverted down an adjacent logging road.
+This made the channel shallow and wide with almost no pool habitat.
+The diverted river flowed through previously harvested areas that are covered with alder and lack the large conifers necessary to provide large woody debris to the stream, reducing the likelihood of natural salmon habitat creation.
+Had this area been left untreated, the diverted segment of the Sitkoh River would have continued to widen and to erode the unstable roadbed.
+This would have continued to impede fish passage at high and low flow periods, increase the risk of juvenile salmon mortality in the winter, and further degrade habitat downstream.

-Phase one will restore Sitkoh River to its original stream channel location.
-Portions of the stream channel will be reconstructed to create self-maintaining pools and riffles, restore hydrologic function, and inhibit future diversions to the road.
-This will allow trees along the banks to grow large and serve as future sources of woody debris.
+Phase one focused on restoring the Sitkoh River to its original stream channel location.
+Portions of the stream channel were reconstructed to create self-maintaining pools and riffles, to restore hydrologic function, and to inhibit future diversions to the road.
+Over time, this will allow new trees along the banks to grow large enough to serve as meaningful woody debris sources.

 Phase two focused on a river section slightly downstream of Phase one.
 Previous loggers had harvested trees all the way down to the stream edge, removing future sources of large wood to the stream.
 To counter this, SCS and its partners added large wood structures to improve salmon spawning gravels, to create pool habitats, and to slow down the stream to reduce bank erosion.
 Phase two of this project was primarily funded by the US Forest Service.